 The DBMS manages the databases over multiple environments where numerous users are working.
-There may be chances of data loss over multiple environments and the users.
+There may be chances of data loss over multiple environments and users.
 Therefore, to overcome such problems, the DBMS provides a mechanism to maintain data integrity within the DBMS.
 Transactions are used to ensure data integrity when multiple users access and modify data in a DBMS.
 A database transaction includes the interaction between the databases and users.

 In general, DBMS provides the feature of Atomicity, Consistency, Isolation, and Durability for each transaction in a database.
 These properties are collectively called the ACID (Atomicity, Consistency, Isolation, and Durability) properties.
+SQL is a computer language that is used for storing, retrieving, and manipulating the data kept in a relational database.

 The ACID properties are maintained by the transaction manager of DBMS to retain the integrity of the data over the database.
 Let’s take a look at ACID properties for transaction management.